What is Crowdlending?

 Investors often consider P2B-lending to be more engaging.
 It’s exciting to invest in actual business projects.
 Typically a lot of information is available on the project.
 Returns are often higher as well compared to P2P lending.
 This, of course, comes with an associated higher risk.

-The risk of crowdlending
+The risks of crowdlending

 Many consider crowdlending a high risk investment type.
 The industry itself is new compared to traditional methods of investing.
 Furthermore, it’s uncertain how the industry will respond to a financial crisis.